Skip to main content

 Students are expected to identify a topic, to research it in some detail, and to work with a tutor on the production of a written document.
 Students will be expected to explore and familiarize themselves with a range of issues covering cultural context, technology, environment and regulatory frameworks, and to suggest how these might influence subsequent development of design proposals inflected by their chosen Thesis Research Document theme(s).

 The module aims to facilitate developing student awareness of the various factors that shape and inform issues relevant to architectural design across many scales.
-Amongst other potential research topics, this could include the study of user requirements, site analysis, architectural precedent, the broader historical, contextual, theoretical and technical context of most any architectural problem.
+Amongst other potential research topics, this could include the study of user requirements, site analysis, architectural precedent, the broader historical, contextual, theoretical and technical context of almost any architectural problem.
 Broadly speaking, research projects associated with developing thesis designs will concentrate on architectural history, theory, technology, and representation, in relation to the architectural invention and cities.
 In all instances, forays into disciplines external to architecture will be grounded within the architectural discipline itself.

 Teaching Methods